rafaelaudy/rafaelaudy.github.io/about.md

 ---
 layout: page
 title: Hello and welcome
+excerpt: My name is Rafael Audy Glanzner and I am a happy Brazilian coder, traveller aficionado, gamer and geek. :)
 permalink: /about/
 ---
 My name is Rafael Audy Glanzner and I am a happy Brazilian, traveller aficionado, gamer and geek. :)